 For Miami, it turns out that Fitztragic played this game.
 The Patriots defense accumulated four (1, 2, 3, 4) picks, seven sacks, and altogether a shutout of the Miami Dolphins.
 There are a couple caveats on that.
 First, Miami went for it on 4th down several times instead of taking field goal pity points when down big.
 In this regard, the Dolphins should be respected more for being shutout than not.
 Second, there were two consecutive passes from Josh Rosen that were perfectly dropped in the lap of open receivers, both of which were dropped from the laps onto the ground.
 If caught, at least one would definitely have gone for a touchdown.

 Here ends the illustrious playing career of Patriots Legend Antonio Brown.
 He would be released before Week 3.
 Isaiah Wynn went down with an injury in the first quarter.
 Cannon missed the entire game, with Newhouse filling in.
 Miami strikes again, just not on the scoreboard this day.

 With two games down, some wondered if this Dolphins team was the worst team in NFL history.
 Did anyone know if they would join the 0-16 teams of Detroit and Cleveland?
 I was too confident in Flores as a coach to see the Dolphins go 0-16, but it would be a while yet before they did win a few games.
 The Patriots looked to be the complete opposite of the Dolphins and dominated both games played.
 Furthermore, The Patriots have a reputation for playing their best football late in the season.
-If “Early-Season-Struggles” Patriots were this good, how good would December Patriots be?Watch highlights on youtube Highlights and Stats
+If “Early-Season-Struggles” Patriots were this good, how good would December Patriots be?play_circle_filled Youtube Highlights Highlights and Stats

 Darnold out with mono, no offensive line, Gase as head coach; this 0-2 Jets team really had no chance to compete with the 2-0 Patriots.